Chair: Bryan J. Pfister

 BME 382.
 Engineering Models of Physiological Systems.
 3 credits, 5 contact hours (5;0;0).

-Prerequisites: MATH 222, MATH 121, BME 301 and BME 302.
+Prerequisites: BME 111, MATH 222, MATH 121, BME 301 and BME 302 all with a C or better.
 Students learn to develop quantitative models of organs and organ systems from an engineering viewpoint.
 Students translate their understanding of physiological systems into models that evolve dynamically based on engineering block diagrams.
 Additional topics include: hierarchical structure, sensitivity analysis, parameter estimation, negative feedback control, and characteristic traits of models.
 Students will use models to gain insight into how a physiological system functions and to design a biomedical engineering device or procedure that interacts with the physiological system.
 Systems studied include the cardiovascular system, gas exchange in the lungs, nerve and muscle action potentials, and musculo-skeletal spinal reflex.

 BME 383.
 Measurement Lab for Physiological Systems and Tissue.
 3 credits, 4 contact hours (1;3;0).